KolorCompany/KolorEyesIframeAPI/README.md

 **getYaw**

     api.getYaw() :number
 Returns (*number*) the current camera Yaw value in degrees.
+Yaw is the rotation of the camera around the horizontal axis, its value is between -180 and +180 degrees.

+**setYaw**

+    api.setYaw(yaw:number) :void
+Sets the current camera Yaw value in degrees.
+Yaw is the rotation of the camera around the horizontal axis, its value is between -180 and +180 degrees.

 **getPitch**

     api.getPitch() :number
 Returns (*number*) the current camera Pitch value in degrees.
+Pitch is the rotation of the camera around the vertical axis, its value is between -90 and +90 degrees.

+**setPitch**

+    api.setPitch(pitch:number) :void
+Sets the current camera Pitch value in degrees.
+Pitch is the rotation of the camera around the vertical axis, its value is between -90 and +90 degrees.

 **lookAt**

     api.lookAt(yaw:number, pitch:number) :void
 Sets camera Yaw and Pitch at the same time.
 Accepts Yaw and Pitch values in degrees.
+Yaw is the rotation of the camera around the horizontal axis, its value is between -180 and +180 degrees.
+Pitch is the rotation of the camera around the vertical axis, its value is between -90 and +90 degrees.

 **getProjection**